SillyFreak/typst-scrutinize/docs/manual.typ

 #lorem(20)
 ```)

 After importing the library's modules and aliasing an important function, we simply get the same output as if we didn't do anything.
 The one peculiar thing here is ```typc t(points: 2)```: this adds some metadata to the task.
-Any metadata can be specified, but `points` is special insofar as it is used by the `grading` module.
+Any metadata can be specified, but `points` is special insofar as it is used by the `grading` module by default.

 A lot of scrutinize's features revolve around using that metadata, and we'll soon see how.
 A task's metadata is a dictionary with the following fields: